weenachuangkud/My_Arduino_Projects/README.md

-# My Arduino Projects
+# My Arduino Codes
-All the little Projects I've made for learning and practice, studying
+All the little Arduino code I've done for learning and practice, studying in the past
 ## About

 Here, I explore microcontrollers, sensors, and circuits using Arduino, ESP32, and other boards